sathishk0230/sathishk0230/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on React.js and SpringBoot
+- 🔭 I’m currently working on React.js, SpringBoot and Django
-- 🌱 I’m currently learning Spark
+- 🌱 I’m learning Data Science, Spark
-- 🤔 I’m looking for help with what computer can do with data
+- 🤔 I’m exploring on how computer can help me use data